seaktechlab/git-cmd/README.md

 - Never commit directly to `main` or `master`
 - Use feature branches
 - Pull latest `develop` before coding
-- Review changed files before push
+- Review files before pushing
 - Use meaningful commit messages
-- Keep branch focused on one task
+- Keep branches focused on one feature or fix

 ---